 If you administer a server or router or allow accounts or access for others, whether members of the University community or people outside Princeton University on a networked device, system, server, router, or network address translator you own or control, you are responsible for protecting the University's property and good name from damage by others to whom you might provide access and for compliance by users with the University’s license agreements and any applicable terms of service.
 You also are responsible for assuring that no copyrighted material (including music, film or television, podcasts, computer games, and software) is published on, or distributed from, that system without permission of the copyright holder.
 If you cannot accept such responsibility, you ought not be providing access for others.
 You are responsible for assuring that a strong root or administrative password is in place; for installing and maintaining appropriate anti-virus and firewall protections; for being aware of known vulnerabilities and for ensuring that the system you own or administer is not used by outsiders to relay commercial or other unsolicited mass e-mailings (i.e., spam); and, in general, for securing the system and its services against use by viruses, worms, or outsiders for attacks on other systems within, and outside, the Princeton University domain, or for other hostile or abusive purpose.

-Securing Web-based Applications
+Securing Web-based and Other Applications